2026-2027 Competition is Now Closed. Please visit the Competition & Selection webpage for additional information.

 Pre-Departure and In-Country Orientation

-All grantees are required to attend a Pre-Departure Orientation in the United States in summer 2023 as a condition of their grants.
+All grantees are required to attend a Pre-departure orientation in the United States in Summer 2026 as a condition of their grants.

-The U.S. embassy will provide a security briefing upon arrival.
+The U.S. Embassy will meet with ETAs upon arrival and provide a security briefing.

 Candidate Profile

-Grantees will work in a university in Saudi Arabia enhancing English teaching, and will, among other things, provide English language conversation and American cultural classes.
+Grantees will work at a university in Saudi Arabia to enhance English education by conducting English classes, American culture classes, and extracurricular activities.
+ETAs may also work with other education institutions as applicable.
 Grantees must be creative, flexible, and self-reliant team players who are able to maintain excellent relationships with faculty, staff, and students.
 Grantees must possess excellent spoken and written English skills.
 English language teaching experience is preferred.

 Eligibility